sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 Hercules

 A division of B.C.C. until merged with Raleigh as part of the TI takeover in 1960, Hercules was a major competitor of Raleigh, with a strong sporting image.
-They sponsored popular racers, most partiuclarly Ken Joy and Eileen Sheridan.
-Hercules made their own 3-speed hubs, which were pretty-much identical to the older Sturmey-Archer AW.
-Hercules hubs continued to use threaded drivers long after Stumrmey-Archer abandoned them.
+Hercules sponsored popular racers, most particularly Ken Joy and Eileen Sheridan.
+Hercules made its own 3-speed hubs, which were pretty-much identical to the older Sturmey-Archer AW, though some parts, notably the right ball cup, were not interchangeable..
+Hercules hubs continued to use threaded drivers long after Sturmey-Archer abandoned them.

 Raleigh-built "AMF-Hercules" models are fairly common.
 They were distributed by AMF (American Machine & Foundry.)